bwilcox/bwilcox-sudo_helpers/README.md

 * source - A URL/URI describing where to download the source file.
 * provider - The provider for controlling this class.
 (Currently only AIX)

+***NOTE:  This provider has a "protected" array in the destroy method.
+By default this array contains:  "/", "/usr", "/sbin", "/bin", "/var", "/etc", "/etc/security", "/etc/security/user", "/etc/security/passwd"

+Attempts to ensure that items in the protected array do not exist, ie. delete them, will fail.

 ####sudo_package
 This type replicates package management using sudo.

+Valid parameters are:

 * name - The name short name of the package, ie. "httpd".
 * install_pkg - The full name of the install file.